UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

     oc secrets new-sshauth myGitHubsecret --ssh-privatekey=./my_GitHub_deploy_key
     ```

-4. Attempt a build

-    Attempt a build, which will fail, but will enable you to add the
+4. Attempt a build, which will fail, but will enable you to add the
     secret in the next step.

     ```bash